walezbee/AzureFunMigration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 8. Open **Internet Explorer**, and paste the link to the portal into the address bar.
 You may be prompted to sign in again.
 Choose the 64 bit download link and run the installer.

-    > **Note**: If Internet Explorer does not load the site properly you may need to install Chrome on the VM.
+    > **Note**: If Internet Explorer does not load the site properly you may need to turn of the **Internet Explorer Enhanced Security Configuration** on **Server Manager** under **Local Server** and install Chrome on the VM to navigate to the link.

     ![Screenshot showing the Internet Explorer prompt to run the installer for the Microsoft Monitoring Agent.](images/Exercise1/mma-win-run.png)

 9. Select through the installation wizard until you get to the **Agent Setup Options** page.
 From there, select **Connect the agent to Azure Log Analytics (OMS)** and select **Next**.
-Enter your Workspace ID and Workspace Key on the next page, and select **Azure Commercial** from the Azure Cloud drop-down.
+Enter your Workspace ID and Workspace Key that were copied earlier on the next page, and select **Azure Commercial** from the Azure Cloud drop-down.
 Select through the remaining pages and install the agent.

     ![Screenshot of the Microsoft Monitoring Agent install wizard, showing the Log Analytics (OMS) workspace ID and key.](images/Exercise1/mma-wizard.png)